-This weekend is our Booboo’s first birthday (post on that coming up).
-It will also be Canadian thanksgiving this weekend and I have so much to be thankful for.
+This weekend is our Booboo’s first birthday.
+It will also be expat Canadian thanksgiving this weekend and this expat has so much to be thankful for.

-This Canadian Thanksgiving, this expat is grateful for the friendly fellow Canadians that made her feel a little bit more at home in this strange wonderful land.
+On this expat Canadian Thanksgiving, this expat is grateful for the friendly fellow Canadians that made her feel a little bit more at home in this strange wonderful land.
+For the sense of community I have found.
 I am really thankful to be surrounded by family and that my parents could come visit all the way from Toronto for this holiday.
-Finally, I am thankful that as a Canadian living in the USA, I get to have two thanksgiving dinners every year!
+Finally, I am thankful that as a Canadian expat in the USA, I get to have two thanksgiving dinners every year!
 Yum!

 Want to read more about my experience as a Canadian expat in USA?
 Check out how I became a Canadian expat in the first place.